hallonfras/bachelor-thesis/content/background.typ

   [*SYN*: Signifies that the sender wants to synchronize sequence numbers.
-This is normally only set during the initial handshake process], [*RST*: Aborts the connection, immediately closing both sides.], [*FIN*: Signifies that the sender wants to close their side of the connection.], )
+This is normally only set during the initial handshake process], [*RST*: Aborts the connection, immediately closing both sides.], [*FIN*: Signifies that the sender wants to close their side of the connection.], [*PSH*: Signifies that the receiver should deliver the data directly instead of buffering it.], )

 Note that multiple of these flags can be set at once.
 Combinations such as SYN+ACK or FIN+ACK are used in TCP communication.